TPei/nodejs-mysql-query-generator/README.md

 npm install mysql-query-generator

 ### Originally intended as an addition to [query-sql](https://www.npmjs.org/package/query-sql).
-Easily generate simple queries using query-sql automatically parse url get string and add the result as where clause for more extensive filtering.
+Easily generate simple queries using query-sql.
+Then automatically parse url get string and add the result as where clause for more extensive filtering.

 License
 -------